Phone-GWP-group

 Caution lifting (heavy) symbol

-Similar to the above, this packaging symbol cautions people to be careful when lifting the box / packaging due to its’ heavy content and / or large size.
+Similar to the above, this packaging symbol cautions people to be careful when lifting the box or packaging due to its heavy content and/or large size.

-The symbol of a sack / pallet truck with boxes stacked on it indicates to the user that this form of assistance should be used to move multiple items at a time.
+This symbol of a sack/pallet truck with boxes stacked on it indicates to the user that this form of assistance should be used to move multiple items at once.

 Do not use sack truck symbol

-Conversely, this symbol indicates that a sack truck should not be used to transport this packaging and its’ contents (as doing so may damage the items within)
+Conversely, this symbol indicates that a sack/pallet truck should not be used to transport this packaging and its contents (as doing so may damage the items within).

 Do not use forklift symbol

-Finally, an image of a forklift alongside a cross or with a strike-through indicates the packaging / contents are not suitable to be moved using a forklift.
+Finally, an image of a forklift alongside a cross or with a strike-through indicates that the packaging or contents are not suitable for movement using a forklift.

 Other frequently used cardboard packaging symbols

-Besides the corrugated transit packaging symbols used for handling, safety and protection, there are a number of other, less frequently used icons that can still be found on corrugated packaging.
+Besides the corrugated transit packaging symbols for handling, safety, and protection, several other, less frequently used icons can still be found on corrugated packaging.

-Please use the chart below for further details or to download the specific symbols.
+Please refer to the chart below for additional details or to download the specific symbols.

 Caution (general)